-Here’s how councils can use the Climate Action Plans Explorer to ensure your Climate Action Plan is practical, effective and sufficiently ambitious.
+Here’s how councils can use CAPE to ensure your Climate Action Plan is practical, effective and sufficiently ambitious.

 Whether you’re a council officer, contractor or councillor with a remit for Climate: whatever your role, you’ll find this useful.